moskytw/zipcodetw/README.rst

 v0.3
 ~~~~

-1. It also normalizes Chinese numerals; and
+1. It builds full index for middle tokens; and
-2. builds full index for middle tokens now!
+2. also normalizes Chinese numerals now!
 3. ``zipcodetw.find`` is ~1.06x faster.
 4. But initiation time increases to ~1.7x.